Structure analysis¶

 void NeighborSearch::add_atom(const Atom& atom, int n_ch, int n_res, int n_atom)

-is the index of the chain in the model, n_res
+where n_ch is the index of the chain in the model, n_res is the index

 in the residue.